OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Purpose: reduce the impact in case of an attack by reducing the amount of data that can leak.
 Links to standards:
   * Represented anywhere in data management standards?

+*SHORTRETAIN.
+Remove or anonymize data after it is no longer needed, or when it is legally required (e.g. privacy laws) to minimize the risk of the data leaking.
+Links to standards:
+  * TODO: see privacy standards

 * DIFFPRIVACYTRAINING.
 Attain a degree of differential privacy where possible using PATE, randomisation or objective function perturbation.
 TODO: Elaborate using Annex C in ENISA 2021.
 (Datascience)